cuga-rajal/opensim_apple_arm64/README.md

   - libubode-arm64.dylib

-The Bullet library listed above is a universal binary compatible with both arm64 and x86\_64 architectures  for macOS.
+The Bullet library listed above is a universal binary compatible with both arm64 and x86\_64 macOS architectures.
-It includes a [patch](https://bitbucket.org/opensimulator/opensim-libs/src/master/trunk/unmanaged/BulletSim/0001-Call-setWorldTransform-when-object-is-going-inactive.patch) that was missing on macOS but present other platforms since 2019.
+It includes a [patch](https://bitbucket.org/opensimulator/opensim-libs/src/master/trunk/unmanaged/BulletSim/0001-Call-setWorldTransform-when-object-is-going-inactive.patch) that was missing on macOS since 2019, and now restored and merged with Opensim main distribution as of January 2023.
-This brings functional parity to macOS with Bullet libraries on other platforms.
-Thanks to Misterblue who was able to discuss the bugs and identify the observed bug with a patch he developed.
+Thanks to Misterblue who was able to identify an observed bug with a patch he developed.

 At some point Openjpeg will be migrated to a universal binary in the Opensim